The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 Baby struggling with tummy time on play mat

-Why Your Baby Hates Tummy Time (And Why That's an Emergency)
+Why Your Baby Hates Tummy Time (And Why It Matters More Than You Think)

-Your baby screams during tummy time because their neck muscles are already atrophied.
-They've spent 16 weeks on their back, and now lifting their 25% body-weight head feels like you doing a plank after four months in bed.
+Your baby screams during tummy time because their neck muscles haven't had a chance to strengthen yet.
+They've spent weeks on their back, and now lifting their head feels like you doing a plank after four months in bed.
 If this sounds like your situation, our complete tummy time solutions guide provides step-by-step strategies to transform resistance into tolerance.
+For age-specific tummy time targets and progression plans, see our week-by-week tummy time guide.

 1. Month 1-2: Neck muscles don't strengthen → head lag persists